 Our liquidity position, which consists of cash and cash equivalents, other significant working capital assets and liabilities, debt and other matters relating to liquidity requirements and current market conditions, is monitored by management on a regular basis.
 We retain our cash in financial institutions with high credit ratings and/or invest in short-term investments that are expected to provide liquidity and as permitted under the credit agreement.
 It is our objective to retain a global cash balance adequate to service our forecast operating and financing needs.
-At March 31, 2022, we had cash and cash equivalents of \$83.3 million.
+At September 30, 2022, we had cash and cash equivalents of \$64.3 million.
+Due to transaction activity and fee collection during October, at October 31, 2022 we had cash and cash equivalents of approximately \$85.7 million.

 We generate substantially all of our cash from advisory fees.
+Since we are solely a financial advisory services firm and we do not underwrite, trade securities, lend or have asset management services, we do not need to retain a significant amount of regulatory capital.
+Our cash needs thus are primarily a function of working capital requirements.
 We use our cash primarily for recurring operating expenses, the repayment and service of our debt, the repurchase of our common shares and other capital needs.
 Our recurring monthly operating disbursements principally consist of base compensation expense, occupancy, travel and entertainment, and other operating expenses.
 In addition, we generally make interest payments on our debt on a monthly basis.
 Our recurring quarterly and annual disbursements consist of cash bonus payments, tax payments, debt service payments, dividend payments, and repurchases of our common stock from our employees in conjunction with the payment of tax liabilities incurred on vesting of restricted stock units.
 These amounts vary depending upon our profitability and other factors.

 Because a portion of the compensation we pay to our employees is distributed in annual cash bonus awards (usually in the first quarter of each year), our net cash balance is typically at its lowest level during the first quarter of each year and generally accumulates from our operating activities throughout the remainder of the year.
 Our current liabilities primarily consist of accounts payable, which are generally paid monthly, accrued compensation, which includes accrued cash bonuses that are generally paid in the first quarter of the following year to the large majority of our employees, and current taxes payable.
 Our current assets include accounts receivable, which we generally collect within 60 days, except for fees generated through our primary capital advisory engagements, which are generally paid in installments over a period of three years, and certain restructuring transactions, where collections may take longer due to court-ordered holdbacks.
-At March 31, 2022, we had fees receivable of \$31.4 million.
+At September 30, 2022, we had fees receivable of \$50.3 million.
+Because we can experience significant fluctuations in our quarterly revenues due to the timing of transaction closings, there can be periods (which may fall at any time of the calendar year) in which our cash outflows exceed the cash inflows we generate from operations.
+If our cash balance declined to a level where we were unable to support our capital and operating requirements, we would seek other funding sources.